 Hole based system

 In the hole based system, the hole is set up as a basic dimension and the shaft dimension are varied to get the required fit.
-I already gave the example of an electrical socket which is a hole based system.
+I already gave the example of an electrical socket which is a hole-based system.

 Shaft based system

-In shaft based system, the shaft size is set up as a basic dimension and the hole sized varies based on the type of requirement.
+In shaft based system, the shaft size is set up as a basic dimension and the hole size varies based on the type of requirement.
 Consider the example of a screw.
 The screw size is basic.
 The hole size varies based on the screw.

 Conclusion: Types Of fit

 A thorough understating of engineering fits is essential if you want to do good product design.
 The improper fit design may lead to poor products and ultimately more failure and rejection.
-This also leads to an increase in product design cost due to rework and manufacturing issues.
+This also leads to an increase in product design costs due to rework and manufacturing issues.